-Now I’m no geek or tech reviewer so you’ll have to look here for the spec stuff.
+Now I’m no geek or tech reviewer.
 I can only tell you how it ran for me.
 I love that it’s fast, really fast – because it’s a relatively straightforward setup, it really is speedy.
 You open up the lid and it's there, like a Border collie at your heel, panting and ready to play, within a few seconds.
 Seriously, under five seconds each time.
 Given my PC acts like it's pondering the answer to world peace when I ask it to wake up and respond, it’s a small miracle.
 Internet access is, as I said, a doddle.

 What I didn’t find quite so doddleish was using it for word processing and other officey type functions.
 This is a Chrome OS and while there is a Windows-style taskbar across the bottom of the screen, you can’t use conventional programs.
 You have to download apps if you want to write documents, do spreadsheets or have integral email.
 I really didn’t like that, although other people don’t seem to find it an issue.
 I also like to be able to rummage inside the innards of my computers and it felt weird not having a control panel or wotnot.
 But then, to be fair, this isn’t aimed at people who like to play with the innards of their PCs.